 In Step 6 you can re-edit the proposal, going back to the previous step.
 You may continue to modify the proposal and submit revised versions overwriting the previous one right up until the deadline.
 The sequence above must be repeated each time.
-The most recent version of your proposal submitted before the deadline is the one which will be evaluated; no later version can be substituted and no earlier version can be recovered.
+The latest version of your proposal submitted before the deadline is the one which will be evaluated; no other version received by ERCEA after the call deadline can be accepted and no earlier version can be recovered by the system.

 Check if the proposal is complete.
 Once submitted, it is recommended to verify the proposal and its content by downloading all the submitted files.
 We strongly advise that you submit a first version of your proposal at least 24 hours in advance of the call deadline.
-Incomplete proposals (where parts or sections of the proposal and/or the host institution's commitment statement are missing) may be declared inadmissible and will not be evaluated46.
+Incomplete proposals (where parts or sections of the proposal and/or the host institution's commitment statement are missing) may be declared inadmissible and will not be evaluated56.
 The proposal must be submitted before the relevant deadline of the call.

 Warning: Please note that in the last hours prior to call closure, the download option of checking your submitted proposal may be disabled due to a high pressure on the system.
-In this case the ERCEA will inform the applicants via the call page on the F & T Portal (under 'call summary') that the function has been disabled.
+In this case the ERCEA will inform the applicants via the call page on the EU Funding & Tender Portal (under 'call summary') that the function has been disabled.